 It is highly recommended to check the label of the upholstery before cleaning.
 You can usually find it in the footing of the sofa.
 You can also check with the manufacturer if you are unsure about it.

 The code on the label shows you how to clean the sofa fabric.
-There are some common cleaning codes found on sofas such as:
+Our professional housecleaner from Islington let us know that there are some common cleaning codes found on sofas such as:

 - W: This indicates that water can be used for cleaning.

 - SW: This indicates that either water or any solvent cleaner can be used.
 It also means that steam is safe to use.